Can Putin Survive?

 This state of affairs is the result of a long process that began in 1999, when former President Hugo Chávez took office.
 Over the years that followed, Chávez, Maduro (who Chávez tapped as his successor before his death in 2013), and their party, the United Socialist Party of Venezuela (PSUV), systematically extended their control over the Venezuelan state, crushing the checks and balances enshrined in the constitution that their own movement introduced a year after taking power.

 Some members of Venezuela’s opposition have decried the government’s suspension of the referendum process as a coup.
-The opposition is correct to do so: it is only One third of Maduro’s cabinet ministers are active duty or retired military officers, and 12 of Venezuela’s 23 governors, all of them pro-government, are former military officers.
+The opposition is correct to do so: it is only on the surface that recent events do not conform with that label.
+One third of Maduro’s cabinet ministers are active duty or retired military officers, and 12 of Venezuela’s 23 governors, all of them pro-government, are former military officers.
 In late July, Maduro promoted General Vladimir Padrino López, Venezuela's defense minister, to a newly created position overseeing the production and distribution of Venezuela's foodstuffs, granting him a crucial role in trying to address food shortages.
 The loyalties of Padrino and the rest of the military are clear: just last week, Padrino issued a statement denouncing the opposition’s calls for peaceful protests as an effort to create "chaos and anarchy" and overthrow Maduro and reiterated the military’s “unconditional loyalty and unbreakable commitment” to the embattled president.
 This was a coup with a civilian mask—but a very thin one.
 It is time for Venezuela's neighbors to step in to resolve the crisis.